GuccioGucci/contentful-app-brightcove/README.md

 At this point you need to configure the application:

-* **Proxy URL**: this is the url for your Brighcove Proxy.
+* **Proxy URL**: this is the url for your Brightcove Proxy.
 Read more on the next chapter.

 * **Brightcove Account Id**: account id is used to display the video player in Contentful instead of the input text.